Spring Training 2020: 10 pressing questions about Pirates - Mash Viral

 Kuhl’s role with the team is currently unknown, even to him.

-“I’m preparing as a starter, but I haven’t discussed my role with anyone in any way,” Kuhl said.
+“I’m preparing as a starter, but I haven’t discussed my role with anyone in any way,” said Kuhl.

 Log in to your account to continue reading: